PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 i create new migration file to get the output. added the API call for HTTPDelete in categoryController.cs Implemented the HTTPDelete with a delete method in category.js to add the functionality to the application and call the API.
+12:25pm
+added the Delete function url code into the category.js in which sweet alert is used for success and error message and toastr for notification.